Brantford Airport: History

 The aerodrome lands and management thereof remained in the hands of federal government until 27 April 1970 when the municipal government took over.
 In 2015, Roger Sharpe published Wings Above the Skyline, a local history book that tells the story of No. 5 Service Flying Training School.

 The current terminal building was built in 1966.

 The City of Brantford once looked at the possibility of closing the airport, but this move was widely opposed by local citizens, tenants, and users.
 In May 2007, Brantford City Council held a public forum to canvass views on the airport as a necessary service for the city.
 Many presentations made clear points that growing cities require airports as part of their fundamental infrastructure, to attract and retain corporate investment.

-In January 2008, Brantford City Council voted unanimously to support the inclusion of $1.9 million in planned airport infrastructure upgrades in the city's Capital Plan for Fiscal 2008.
+In January 2008, Brantford City Council voted unanimously to support the inclusion of $1.9 million in planned upgrades to airport infrastructure in the city's Capital Plan for Fiscal 2008.
 That allowed for repaving the main runway and a second runway that was last paved in the 1940s.
 In 2004, 2009 and 2011, new rows of hangars were built, with plans for more in the future.

 In 2023, a study was launched to help the airport build its vision for the future.
 Recommendations should be ready for local leadership by early 2024.
 Focuses will be on utilizing airport facilities more efficiently and being even more welcoming to general aviation pilots as other airports push smaller traffic away.